11 Signs That Show You Are Carrying Too Many Burdens

 1. You feel constantly tired, but not because of hard work

 Even if you haven’t done anything physically taxing, you may feel exhausted if you have too much on your plate.
 According to research, mental and emotional strains can cause exhaustion similar to that of physical labor.
-Emotional exhaustion increases when there is an overwhelming mental load.
+Emotional exhaustion increases when the mental load is overwhelming.
 It can be more about how much you carried than how much you accomplished if you wake up exhausted and struggle to get through the day.

 Things to think about, “What am I carrying that I didn’t sign up for?” you ask yourself.
 When did this begin?
 The shift starts with identifying the burden.